 Singapore Airlines A380 Business Class in flight

-I’ve only ever boarded an A380 in Dubai previously, so I’m impressed with the Sydney boarding.
+I’ve only ever boarded an A380 in Dubai till now, so I’m impressed with the Sydney boarding.
 Despite Business Class being upstairs, there’s no lift or awkward boarding that I experienced in Dubai when flying Emirates.

 Boarding is incredibly efficient despite the large plane.
-As well as being warmly greeted on entering the plane, my coat is whisked away to be hung.
+As well as being warmly greeted on entering the plane, my coat is immediately whisked away to be hung before I even go to my seat or need to ask.
 Despite flying Business or First Class for over 20 years now, it’s a small, but thoughtful touch I’ve not experienced previously.

 The Singapore Airlines Business Class A380 seat is certainly a thing to behold.
 It really is the size of a First Class seat on most other airlines.
 All it needs is the doors and it would compare favorably with any First Class Suite I’ve flown in (which really makes me curious as to what the Singapore Airlines First Class Suites are like.)